mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Updated rounding for time zero and first good data to be 3 decimal places.
 - Added double pulse analysis, see :ref:`Muon home tab <muon_home_tab-ref>`.
 - Added multi-period support to the LoadMuonNexusV2 algorithm.
+- Added support for specifying which groups should be used to calculate a group.

 Improvements
 -------------